stealthman22/100-days-of-code/r5-log.md

 Me going back to my fundamentals at such a crucial time might seem aimless, but it will surely prove to be career-saving!

 Stay Tuned Guys!

+# Day 1 (16th Spet 2021)
+Been working on js fundamental concepts, rounded up with function fundamentals, took a while to get how data is passed from one funtion to another, but i got it now.
+Started with array fundamentals, The Dot and Bracket notaions

+# Js fundamentals revised so far:
+- Data Types
+- Variable declarations
+- Operators
+- Operator Precedence
+- Type Coercion
+- Truthy Falsy
+- Conditionals
+- Switch Statements
+- Statements Vs Expressions.
+- The ternary operator
+- The Strict mood
+- Functions
+- Funtion declarations vs Function expressions
+- Arrow functions
+- Calling functions from within other funtions
+- Arguments Vs Parameters
+- Arrays
+- Zero based counting
+- Dot Notation vs  Brakcet Notation
+- Template Literals
+-
+-